Coliving in Paris: Shared Living in the City of Light

 Name Avg.
 Price/m Coliving Type Coworking Community Manager Reviews

-Hife Paris Issy • Résidence de coliving SOCIAL 5.0 (6)
+Hife Paris Issy • Résidence de coliving Apartments 5.0 (6)

-Finestate I coliving & appart'hôtel en location temporaire au mois pour jeunes actifs, cadres et entreprises €7,020 APARTMENTS NO_MANAGER 4.9 (70)
+Finestate I coliving & appart'hôtel en location temporaire au mois pour jeunes actifs, cadres et entreprises €7,020 Apartments No community manager 4.9 (70)

 Frequently Asked Questions about Colivings in Paris